spotzero/wsdata/docs/faq.md

 ## How do I parse and restructure the data returned by a web service call?

-Implement a WSDecoder plugun and configure your WSCall to use it.
+Implement a WSDecoder plugin and configure your WSCall to use it.

 ## How do I make WSData support a new web service protocol like SOAP or XML-RPC?